DevHyperCoder/anonpoll/README.md

 # Anonpoll

-Anonpoll allows you to ask and share your opinons anonymously, without being cancelled.
+Anonpoll allows you to ask and share your opinions anonymously, without being cancelled.
 Built with [Angular](https://angular.io/) and [Firebase](https://firebase.google.com/).